Stephanie Flanders: Early life

+Career

-Early career
+Early work

 Flanders began her career as an economist at the London Business School and the Institute for Fiscal Studies.
 She then became a leader writer and columnist at the Financial Times from 1994.
 She became a speechwriter and advisor to U.S. Treasury Secretary Lawrence H. Summers in 1997, and joined The New York Times in 2001.

 Newsnight

 Flanders joined the BBC's Newsnight in 2002.
 A keen cyclist, in 2005 she presented a review of Britain's economic status for Panorama from her bicycle, travelling the length of the country.
 She also contributed (with reference to her father's song "A Transport Of Delight") to the BBC News coverage of the last of the AEC Routemaster buses.
-In 2006 and 2007 she presented some relief shifts for BBC News between 2 pm and 5 pm.
+In 2006 and 2007, she presented some relief shifts for BBC News between 2 pm and 5 pm.
 She has anchored editions of Newsnight with an economic focus.

 On a Newsnight programme in August 2007, Flanders interviewed Conservative Party leader David Cameron about his proposed policy of tax breaks for married couples while questioning him with other journalists, asking him whether he had ever met anyone who would get married for an extra £20 per week.
 As an unmarried mother, she also asked Cameron whether the Conservative Party would like her to be married.